unartig/sepsis_osc/typst/main_thesis.typ

 In the innate immune system, i.e. the body's first line of non-specific defense @InnateImmuneSystemWiki they regulate the production of anti- and pro-inflammatory immune cells which help with the elimination of pathogens and trigger the healing process right after.
 They are also involved in the growing process of red and white blood cells.

-// There are plenty of different specific cytokines, but all having the common characteristic of signal mediation @Jarczak2022storm.
 One specialty of these relatively simple cells is that they can be produced by immune cells or non-immune cells, with different cells being able to produce the same cytokine.
 Further, cytokines are redundant, meaning targeted cells can show identical responses to different cytokines @House2007cyto, these features seems to fulfill some kind of safety mechanism to guarantee vital communication flow.
 After coming to life cytokines have relatively a short half-life (only a few minutes) but through cascading-effects the cytokines can have substantial impact on their micro-environment.

 Normally, the release of inflammatory cytokines automatically fades out once the initial pathogen is controlled.
-In certain scenarios a disturbance to the regulatory mechanisms triggers a chain reaction, followed by a massive release of cytokines, coupled with self-reinforcement of other regulatory mechanisms @Jarczak2022storm, leading to a continuous and uncontrolled release of cytokines that fails to shut down.
+In certain scenarios a disturbance to the regulatory mechanisms triggers a chain reaction, followed by a massive release of cytokines.
+It is further coupled with self-reinforcement of other regulatory mechanisms @Jarczak2022storm, leading to a continuous and uncontrolled release of cytokines that fails to shut down.
 This overreaction, called _cytokine storm_, is often harmful to the hosts body and can lead to multi organ failure, like in sepsis, and subsequently death.
 In these cases, the damage done by the immune system's reaction is magnitudes greater than the triggering infection itself.